Fast strategies in biased Maker--Breaker games: Introduction

 Given a positive integer $b$, in the $(1:b)$ biased game Breaker claims $b$ edges in each move, while Maker claims a single edge.
 The parameter $b$ is called the bias.
-Due to the ``bias monotonicity" of Maker-Breaker games, it is straightforward to conclude that for any positional game there is some value $b_0 = b_0(n)$ such that Maker wins the game for all $b < b_0(n)$, while Breaker wins for $b \geq b_0(n)$ (see~\cite{HKSSbook} for details).
+Due to the ``bias monotonicity" of Maker--Breaker games, it is straightforward to conclude that for any positional game there is some value $b_0 = b_0(n)$ such that Maker wins the game for all $b < b_0(n)$, while Breaker wins for $b \geq b_0(n)$ (see~\cite{HKSSbook} for details).
 We call $b_0(n)$ the \emph{threshold bias} for that game.

-The biased games were first introduced and studied by Chv\'{a}tal and Erd\H{o}s in~\cite{CE}, and some thirty years later the papers of Gebauer and Szab\'o~\cite{GS} and Krivelevich~\cite{K} finally located the leading term of the thresholds for the games of Connectivity, Perfect Matching and Hamilton Cycle, which turned out to be $n/\ln n$ for all three games.
+The biased games were first introduced and studied by~\cite{CE}, and some thirty years later the papers of~\cite{GS} and~\cite{K} finally located the leading term of the thresholds for the games of Connectivity, Perfect Matching and Hamilton Cycle, which turned out to be $n/\ln n$ for all three games.

 Moving on to the concept of fast winning, when we know that Maker can win an unbiased game, a natural question that we can ask is -- what is the minimum number of moves for Maker to win?
-Questions of this type appeared frequently, often as subproblems, in classical papers on positional games, and the concept of fast Maker's win was further formalized in~\cite{HKSS2}.
+Questions of this type appeared frequently, often as subproblems, in classical papers on positional games, and the concept of fast Maker's win was further formalized by~\cite{HKSS2}.
 It is not hard to see that Maker can win the unbiased Connectivity game as fast as the size of the winning set allows, in $n-1$ moves.
-For the other two games it takes him a bit longer (one move longer, to be more precise) -- he can win unbiased Perfect Matching game in $n/2 +1$ moves (for $n$ even)~\cite{HKSS2}, and unbiased Hamilton cycle game in $n +1$ moves~\cite{HS09}, and in both cases that is the best he can do.
-We note that some research has also been done on fast Maker's win in unbiased $k$-Connectivity, Perfect Matching and Hamilton Cycle games played on the edge set of a random graph, see~\cite{CFKL}.
+For the other two games it takes her a bit longer (one move longer, to be more precise) -- she can win the unbiased Perfect Matching game in $n/2 +1$ moves (for $n$ even) as shown by~\cite{HKSS2}, and the unbiased Hamilton Cycle game in $n +1$ moves, shown by~\cite{HS09}, and in both cases that is the best she can do.
+We note that some research has also been done on fast Maker's win in the unbiased $k$-Connectivity, Perfect Matching and Hamilton Cycle games played on the edge set of a random graph, see~\cite{CFKL}.

 Knowing how fast Maker can win, and how to win fast, is important, as this often helps us when looking at other positional games.
 Indeed, there are numerous examples where a player's winning strategy may call for building a certain structure \emph{quickly} before proceeding to another task.
 Also, one of very few tools that proved to be useful when tackling the so-called strong positional games are the fast Maker's winning strategies, see~\cite{CM,FH1,FH2}.